lugia19/Echo-XI/README.md

 ## Info

+I published a tour of all the various features available on youtube, [click here](https://youtu.be/Y7G1ZUycPrw) to view it.

 The main goal of the project is to offer speech to text to speech.

 **It now has a GUI, and it stores all the settings you input.
 Sensitive details such as API Keys are stored in the system keyring.**